symfony/symfony-docs/setup/upgrade_major.rst

 Upgrading to Symfony 6: Add Native Return Types
 -----------------------------------------------

-Symfony 6 and Symfony 6 have come with native PHP return types to (almost all) methods.
+Symfony 6 and Symfony 7 added native PHP return types to (almost all) methods.

 In PHP, if the parent has a return type declaration, any class implementing or overriding the method must have the return type as well.
 However, you